Polkas/cat2cat/README.md

 ## Mapping of a categorical variable in a panel dataset according to a new encoding

-**The main rule is to replicate the observation if it could be assign to a few categories** **then using simple freqencies or ml model to approximate probabilities of being assign to each of them.**
+**The main rule is to replicate the observation if it could be assign to a few categories** **then using simple frequencies or ml model to approximate probabilities of being assign to each of them.**

 [**pkgdown url**](https://polkas.github.io/cat2cat/)

 Why cat2cat:
 - universal algorithm which could be used in different science fields
 - stop removing variables for ml models because variable categories are not the same across time
-- use a statistical modelling to join datasets from different time points and retain caterogical variable structure
+- use a statistical modelling to join datasets from different time points and retain categorical variable structure
 - visualize any factor variable across time

 In many projects where dataset contains a categorical variable one of the biggest obstacle is that